DlieBG/zettabgp/README.md

 zettabgp mrt-simulation <mrt-file> -o 10
 ```
 Please keep in mind that most of the mrt files only contain a timeslot of 15 minutes.

+#### `zettabgp webapp`
+This command launches the debugging WebApp with MRT Library, Anomaly Explorer and the RabbitMQ interface.\
+The WebApp will be exposed on port `8000` by default.\
+You can access the ui using this link: http://127.0.0.1:8000/\
+For the management of the MRT Library refer to this section above.
+[Local MRT Library](#local-mrt-library)

 ## Debugging
 Some sample json messages for debugging purposes from ExaBGP can be found in the `samples` directory.